 Adam Wilson is the author of three books: the novel SENSATION MACHINES (Soho 2020), the novel FLATSCREEN (Harper Perennial 2012) and the collection of short stories WHAT'S IMPORTANT IS FEELING (Harper Perennial 2014).

-His fiction has appeared in The Paris Review, Tin House, VICE, BOMB, The Literary Review, Electric Literature's Recommended Reading, The New York Tyrant, and The Best American Short Stories, among many other publications.
-His essays, journalism and criticism have appeared in/at Harper’s, The New Yorker, The New York Times Book Review, Bookforum, The New Republic, Tin House, NPR, 4 Columns, Air Mail, and elsewhere.
+His fiction has appeared in The Paris Review, Tin House, VICE, BOMB, The Kenyon Review, The Literary Review, Electric Literature's Recommended Reading, The New York Tyrant, and The Best American Short Stories, among many other publications.
+His essays, journalism and criticism have appeared in Harper’s, The New Yorker, The New York Times Book Review, Bookforum, The New Republic, Tin House, NPR, 4 Columns, Air Mail, and elsewhere.